 We posted a great how-to tutorial on your RV air conditioner vents and filter cleaning and maintenance.
 This article will show you how to inspect and maintain the rooftop components of your RV air conditioning system.

-RV air conditioning units are mounted on the roof which can present an issue if you’re a bit squeemish with heights or your physically incapable.
-Getting onto the roof isn’t for everybody.
+RV air conditioner units are mounted on the roof which can present an issue if you’re afraid of heights or you’re physically incapable.
 So, if you’re not up to the accessing your RV cooling system, hire an RV air conditioner service professional.